 But if you received a phone call, for example, from somebody within your address book, say, from your friend, like John’s phoning you, you kinda know what that’s about.
 So there’s a bit of extra context in there, but you wouldn’t actually know what John wanted to speak to you about.

 And if we kind of extrapolate that further and thinking of customer interactions, if we start making calls from within apps and people on the other side who are supporting those calls know that, for instance, somebody is calling from within an app, they kind of know who’s calling and why they’re calling.
 So that’s kind of a super overview of the kind of continuum of context within a conversation.

-Glen Kunene, Editor-in-Chief, Content Marketing: Right, right, great.
-And you sort of alluded to this towards the end of your answer, but thinking about that within the context of customer engagement, right, if I’m from a brand and I want to have a conversation with my customer, what does that look like just in terms of a use case or scenario?
+Glen Kunene, Senior Director, Content Marketing: And you sort of alluded to this towards the end of your answer, but thinking about that within the context of customer engagement, if I’m from a brand and I want to have a conversation with my customer, what does that look like in terms of a use case or scenario?

 RS: Sure.
 So just a little bit on that question, if we think about kind of two forms of communication or at least the way in which they’re used, we think of comms as core.
 And by comms as core, I mean really the companies like Viber, WhatsApp, Skype, where, for instance, I would just call Glen or Francisco, and we’d have a general conversation just like we would on a normal telephone network.
 There’s not much context around that.
 Whereas, if, for instance, we start talking about companies that use what we call comms as a feature, we’re really talking about things like sharing economy or symmetrical marketplaces, I guess companies like Airbnb or Uber, where comms is really a feature within the application itself.